 Archer was born on January 22nd, in 2013.
 He came into this word as an independent little fuzzball, who didn’t feel he needed much help from humans.
 Over time he decided people were alright, especially Gillian, she seemed to have his best interest at heart.
 With much socialization, understanding, and training, Archer has since grown into a stable, friendly, and focused adult dog.
 He assists the trainers with their reactive or fearful dog clients, and truly enjoys his job.

 Archer feels that the most important aspect of the human-dog bond is understanding.
 Realizing that dogs are living in our human world, and taking the time to understand their motivations, their emotional needs, and learning how to communicate with each other.

-Melissa Kolmar completed her internship at New Dawn Animal Behavior Center, and is a Certified Professional Dog Trainer – Knowledge Assessed (CPDT – KA).
+Melissa Kolmar completed her internship at New Dawn Animal Behavior Center, and is a Certified Professional Dog Trainer – Knowledge Assessed (CPDT–KA) as well as an AKC Canine Good Citizen Evaluator.
 Melissa has loved animals since she was a child.
 Her family always had lots of dogs while she was growing up and even when she was a baby, one dog was always “hers.”

 Melissa graduated college with a BA in Communications.
 She began working as a graphic designer and is now a Design Manager at a global company located in Oldsmar.

 Melissa loves learning about animal behavior and training.
 In 2013, she became a member of Florida State Animal Response Coalition (FLSARC).
 Within a week, she began deploying to help dogs rescued from cruelty cases.
 During these deployments, she learned a lot from the behavior specialists at the ASPCA and realized she has a true passion for it.